Is balsa wood good for carving?

-Since this product is easily flammable, it is not good to expose it to direct heat.
+Since this product is easily flammable, exposing it to direct heat is not good.
 You might be familiar with the knowledge that hardwoods are, in fact, not as explosive as softwoods.
 Therefore, you shouldn’t use it to build sheds.

 How does Balsa compare to other types of wood for carving?

-It is not necessarily the professional choice to use when carving because it has a high water absorption and low heat resistance.
+It is not necessarily the professional choice when carving because it has high water absorption and low heat resistance.

-This, therefore, means it is not the most durable option that you can consider when it comes to carving out pieces that you wish would last for a long time.
+This, therefore, means it is not the most durable option you can consider when carving out pieces you wish would last for a long time.
 On the other hand, it is very softwood.
-Therefore, it is pretty easy to carve out for beginners and people who do not have significant hand strength.
+Therefore, it is easy to carve out for beginners and people who do not have significant hand strength.
 It is also instrumental as a carving wood if you do not plan on moving this sculpture around too much.
-If the environment is correct, then it will last you a very long time.
+If the environment is correct, it will last a very long time.

 Tips for Carving Balsa Wood

-To carve out Balsa wood, you will most likely require simple hand-cutting tools.
-It is a very soft and natural type of wood; therefore, you will be able to perform most of this work with your hands only.
-The wood’s friendly nature means that you can do away with heavy-duty power saws.
+Wondering how to carve balsa wood?
+You will most likely require simple hand-cutting tools to carve out Balsa wood.
+It is a very soft and natural type of wood; therefore, you can only perform most of this work with your hands.
+The wood’s friendly nature means you can do away with heavy-duty power saws.
 Sanding blocks will also be essential to perfect your craft.

-These are available often in a readymade package, or you can manufacture your own if you prefer that.
+These are often available in a readymade package, or you can manufacture your own if you prefer.
 You will need these to shape and lead different edges around the sculpture block when you are carving it out.
 This will stop anyone who handles the product from getting splinters in their hands.